Fuyukai/Tinlok/docs/notes/note-issues.rst

   - This is both slower, and (potentially) riskier.

-* Non-unicode paths don't work

-  - This is a Kotlin issue; see `KT-41853`_.

-  - Pending a workaround with cinterops.

 * No pure-Kotlin path resolving

   - Basically means that every ``toAbsolutePath()`` has to call ``realpath(3)`` underneath